tiny-frameworks/nexutils-st/readme.md

 ## Overview

-NexUtils is a collection of small, focused components that can be used independently in Pharo applications and services.
+NexUtils is a collection of small, focused, reusable components for Pharo applications and services.
+Its modules provide common building blocks for logging, JSON-RPC, peer-to-peer communication, and other application infrastructure.

 ---